Aeronautics and Astronautics Program

 2. Download the Aero/Astro Program Sheet from the Program Sheets page.
 Complete the Program Sheet indicating how you plan to fulfill the major requirements – or do this when you meet with your advisor.
 Your program proposal may change as you progress in the program: submit revisions in consultation with your advisor.
 Submit a final Program Sheet at least two quarters before you graduate.

-3. Complete the form below and take it, along with your transcript and Program Sheet, to the Aero/Astro Student Services Manager (Durand Building, room 250) for an academic advisor assignment.
+3. Bring your transcript and Program Sheet, to the Aero/Astro Student Services Manager (Durand Building, room 250) for an academic advisor assignment.

 6. Declare the Aero/Astro major on Axess!